florayh/bren-phd-day5/README.md

-# Bren PhD Worksho Day 5 - Loading, viewing, working with spatial data
+# Bren PhD Workshop Day 5 - Loading, viewing, working with spatial data

 A quick example of working with spatial data in R using the `sf` package.
 More on `sf`: https://r-spatial.github.io/sf/